Arber Xhekaj: Professional

-Upon entering the Canadiens' summer training, Xhekaj was initially considered more likely to earn a regular place on American Hockey League (AHL) affiliate, the Laval Rocket, but continued to distinguish himself in rookie tournament and preseason play.
-In the ensuing preseason, his aggressive physical style attracted attention from opposing teams' fans, notably the Ottawa Senators.
+Initially considered more likely to earn a regular place on American Hockey League (AHL) affiliate, the Laval Rocket at the onset of his professional career, Xhekaj continued to distinguish himself across rookie tournament and preseason play.
+In the ensuing NHL preseason, his aggressive physical style attracted attention from opposing teams' fans, notably the Ottawa Senators.
 In response, he stated, "when their whole Sens Nation is talking about me, it's pretty good.
 I like being the bad guy."

 With injuries to veteran defencemen Mike Matheson and Joel Edmundson, additional openings were created for rookies to make the Canadiens' lineup.
-On October 10, 2022, it was confirmed that Xhekaj had made the team's opening night roster ahead of the 2022–23 regular season.
+On October 10, 2022, it was confirmed that Xhekaj had made their opening night roster ahead of the 2022–23 season.
 Upon making his NHL debut on October 12, Xhekaj became the first player in NHL history to have a surname beginning with the letter X. Xhekaj earned the nickname "Wi-Fi" from his teammates due its underlying spelling being perceived as similar to a default password programmed onto an internet router.
 He picked up his first NHL point, an assist, on October 15 versus the Washington Capitals, and drew further headlines shortly thereafter for winning his first fight in the NHL against Arizona Coyotes forward Zack Kassian, one of the league's more noted enforcers.
 Xhekaj scored his first NHL goal in a 5–2 loss to the Dallas Stars on October 22, also recording an assist in the same game.
 Xhekaj's debut season ended when he sustained a season-ending shoulder injury on February 12, 2023.
 In 51 games with the Canadiens, he recorded five goals and eight assists, and led the team in penalty minutes with 101.